acmenlei/codecv/README.md

 # markdown-resume
 A resume writing tool with markdown syntax, it can convert your markdown syntax to pdf format.
+(safari is not supported at this time because safari has some printing limitations)

 [To try](https://acmenlei.github.io/markdown-resume-to-pdf/dist/)